+00101 100100 00010000 111 0010, 401

 GCYS 6190 0.5 unit

 GCYS 6029 0.5 unit

 GCYS 6039 0.5 unit

-Developmental Issues for Children and Youth 0.5 unit Prerequisite: admission into the graduate child and youth study program or permission of the instructor

-An examination of selected topics in human development.
+Developmental Issues for Children and Youth 0.5 unit Prerequisite: admission into the graduate child and youth study program or permission of the instructor An examination of selected topics in human development.
 The course will focus on the implications for professional child and youth care practice in selected settings of the dynamic interplay of biology, experience and culture that affects child and adolescent development.
 Note: Students who have received credit for GSPY 6823 may not take this course for credit.

-Social Contexts of Child and Youth Care

-Prerequisite: admission into the graduate child and youth study program or permission of the instructor An examination of critical social issues and contemporary resources/supports for children, youth and their families.
+Social Contexts of Child and Youth Care 0.5 unit Prerequisite: admission into the graduate child and youth study program or permission of the instructor An examination of critical social issues and contemporary resources/supports for children, youth and their families.
 Consideration will be given to the role of the helping professional in promoting the health and welfare of children, youth, and their families, in a social context.